Francis Xavier: China

 During his trip from Japan back to India, a tempest forced him to stop on an island near Guangzhou, Guangdong, China, where he met Diogo Pereira, a rich merchant and an old friend from Cochin.
-Pereira showed him a letter from Portuguese prisoners in Guangzhou, asking for a Portuguese ambassador to speak to the Chinese Emperor on their behalf.
-Later during the voyage, he stopped at Malacca on 27 December 1551 and was back in Goa by January 1552.
+Pereira showed him a letter from Portuguese prisoners in Guangzhou, asking for a Portuguese ambassador to speak to the Jiajing Emperor on their behalf.
+He arrived back in Goa by early 1552 and planned to travel on to China.

-On 17 April he set sail with Diogo Pereira on the Santa Cruz for China.
-He planned to introduce himself as Apostolic Nuncio and Pereira as the ambassador of the King of Portugal.
-But then he realized that he had forgotten his testimonial letters as an Apostolic Nuncio.
-Back in Malacca, he was confronted by the captain Álvaro de Ataíde da Gama who now had total control over the harbour.
-The captain refused to recognize his title of Nuncio, asked Pereira to resign from his title of ambassador, named a new crew for the ship, and demanded the gifts for the Chinese Emperor be left in Malacca.
+On 17 April he set sail with Diogo Pereira on the Santa Cruz for China, planning to introduce himself as Apostolic Nuncio, and Pereira as the ambassador of the king of Portugal - but then realized that he had forgotten his testimonial letters as an Apostolic Nuncio.
+Back in Malacca, he was confronted by the captain Álvaro de Ataíde da Gama who refused to recognize his title of Nuncio, asked Pereira to resign from his title of ambassador, named a new crew for the ship, and demanded the gifts for the Chinese Emperor be left in Malacca.

-In late August 1552, the Santa Cruz reached the Chinese island of Shangchuan, 14 km away from the southern coast of mainland China, near Taishan, Guangdong, 200 km south-west of what later became Hong Kong.
-At this time, he was accompanied only by a Jesuit student, Álvaro Ferreira, a Chinese man called António, and a Malabar servant called Christopher.
-Around mid-November, he sent a letter saying that a man had agreed to take him to the mainland in exchange for a large sum of money.
-Having sent back Álvaro Ferreira, he remained alone with António.
-He died from a fever at Shangchuan, Taishan, China, on 3 December 1552, while he was waiting for a boat that would take him to mainland China.
+In late August 1552, the Santa Cruz reached the Chinese island of Shangchuan, 14 km away from the southern coast of mainland China, near Taishan, Guangdong.
+He was accompanied only by a Jesuit student called Álvaro Ferreira, a Chinese man called António, and a Malabar servant called Christopher.
+Around mid-November, he sent a letter saying that a man had agreed to take him to the mainland in exchange for a large sum of money, and that he was waiting for the man.
+He had sent back Álvaro Ferreira and was staying in a small hut when he fell ill.
+He died, with only António as company, early in December 1552.
+His feast is celebrated on December 3, but it is not clear that this is the day he actually died.